 The Importance of Handwriting

 Did you know that handwriting engages the brain differently than touching a computer screen or typing?
 Having your child put down the technology and pick up the pencil is truly important brain work.
 Handwriting also helps children learn to read by helping them recall and remember letters.
-I believe in the importance of teaching handwriting so much that I decided to write two workbooks to help parents and teachers guide children through the learning process of handwriting.
+I believe in the importance of teaching handwriting so much that I decided to write three workbooks to help parents and teachers guide children through the learning process of handwriting.

 Teaching Children Print

 You always want to start with print handwriting.
 Once you have worked on fine motor skills, you should teach your child how to properly hold a pencil.
 This should happen around ages four or five.
 If we do this too early, it can lead to poor pencil grip as the child's hands have not developed the strength to write yet.

 When children work through my Print Handwriting Book, they will: